Pvanduyse/open5e/source/gameplay-mechanics/conditions.rst

    it is wearing or carrying, into a solid inanimate substance (usually stone).
 Its weight increases by a factor of ten, and it ceases aging.

--  The creature is :ref:`srd:incapacitated` (see the condition), can't move or speak, and is unaware of its surroundings.
+-  The creature is :ref:`srd:incapacitated`, can't move or speak, and is unaware of its surroundings.

 -  Attack rolls against the creature have advantage.